JackDougherty/book-life-in-west-hartford/frontmatter-add-manually/frontmatter.md

 Copyright © 2018 by Tracey M. Wilson and freely distributed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Readers may freely share the work for non-commercial use, by including a source credit to the author.

-Print copies of this book are available for sale from the publisher, the Noah Webster House & West Historical Historical Society <https://noahwebsterhouse.org>.
-Proceeds of sales benefit the Society.
+Print copies of this book are available for sale from the publisher, the Noah Webster House & West Hartford Historical Society, in West Hartford, Connecticut.
+Proceeds of sales benefit the Society <http://noahwebsterhouse.org>.

-The content of this book is freely available online at <http://LifeInWestHartford.org>
+The contents of this book are freely available online at <http://LifeInWestHartford.org>

 Cover photo: Teacher and Coach Louise Duffy poses with her 1911-12 West Hartford High School basketball team.
 Courtesy of the Noah Webster House & West Hartford Historical Society.

-Cover design: Rich Hollant, Co:Lab, 1429 Park St, Hartford, CT
+Cover design: Rich Hollant, Co:Lab, 1429 Park Street, Hartford, CT

 Printed by: Cricket Press, 236 Park Road, West Hartford, CT

-ISBN TO COME
+ISBN: 978-0-692-18240-6

 LIFE IN WEST HARTFORD
 Tracey M. Wilson